forwardemail/forwardemail.net/app/views/faq/index.md

   <li class="list-inline-item"><code class="notranslate">wy.us</code></li>
 </ul>

+### What is your allowlist criteria

+We have a static list of [domain name extensions allowlisted by default](#what-domain-name-extensions-are-allowlisted-by-default) – and we also maintain a dynamic, cached, rolling allowlist based off the following strict criteria:

-The Umbrella Popularity List that we parse is filtered for [domain name extensions that match the list we offer on our free plan](#what-domain-name-extensions-can-be-used-for-free) (with the addition of `biz` and `info`).
+* Sender root domain must be of a [domain name extension that matches the list we offer on our free plan](#what-domain-name-extensions-can-be-used-for-free) (with the addition of `biz` and `info`).
 We also include `edu`, `gov`, and `mil` partial matches, such as `xyz.gov.au` and `xyz.edu.au`.
+* Sender root domain must be within top 100,000 unique root domain parsed results from [Umbrella Popularity List](http://s3-us-west-1.amazonaws.com/umbrella-static/index.html "Umbrella Popularity List") ("UPL").
+* Sender root domain must be within top 25,000 results from unique root domains appearing in at least 4 of past 7 days of UPL's (\~50%+).
+* Sender root domain must not be [categorized](https://radar.cloudflare.com/categorization-feedback/) as adult-content or malware by Cloudflare.
+* Sender root domain must have either A or MX records set.
+* Sender root domain must have either a DMARC record with `p=reject` or `p=quarantine` (OR) have an SPF record with `-all` or `~all` qualifier.

+If this criteria is satisfied, then the sender root domain will be cached for 7 days.
+Note that our automated job runs daily – therefore this is a rolling allowlist cache that updates daily.

+Our automated job will download the previous 7 days of UPL's in-memory, unzip them, and then parse in-memory according to the strict criteria above.

+Popular domains at the time of this writing such as Google, Yahoo, Microsoft, Amazon, Meta, Twitter, Netflix, Spotify, and more – are of course included.

+If you are a sender not in our allowlist, then the first time your FQDN root domain or IP address sends an email, you will be [rate limited](#do-you-have-rate-limiting) and [greylisted](#do-you-have-a-greylist).
+Note that this is standard practice adopted as an email standard.
+Most email server clients will attempt to retry if thy receive a rate limit or greylist error (e.g. a 421 or 4xx level error status code).

-Note that specific senders such as `a@xyz.edu` and `b@gov.au` can still be [denylisted](#do-you-have-a-denylist) (e.g. if we automatically detect spam, phishing, or malware from those senders).
+**Note that specific senders such as `a@gmail.com`, `b@xyz.edu`, and `c@gov.au` can still be [denylisted](#do-you-have-a-denylist)** (e.g. if we automatically detect spam, phishing, or malware from those senders).

 ## What domain name extensions can be used for free

-As of March 1, 2023 we enforced a new blanket spam rule to protect our users and service.
+As of March 31, 2023 we enforced a new blanket spam rule to protect our users and service.

 This new rule allows only the following domain name extensions to be used on our free plan: